 That rain fall caused tree stress that we are still seeing today.
 Oak trees for instance have signs that mirror Oak Wilt, however it is still the distress and die back from the 2019 rain season.
 It can take a few years to show the severity of distress, especially in slow growing trees such as Oaks.

-The lack of snow this past winter, along with the lack of rain is showing major tree stress in trees such as Maples.
+The lack of snow during the winter of 2020, along with the lack of rain showed major tree stress in trees such as Maples.
 If you look at your Maple tree and it appears to be sparser this season, precipitation is a key factor.
 If you remember, we also had a few late season cold snaps come through.

 Within those days, we had already begun the “spring melt”, so the trees and woody plants had already started to thaw and force their energy into their buds.
 When the cold snap comes through, it tends to kill off the buds on the more sensitive trees, such as Crab Apples or Maples for instance.
 We are seeing a lot less blooms on our fruit trees which in turn will make this growing season a lot less fruitful.